Aryan-Deshpande/Blind-Stick-ML-Assistant/README.md

 # Blind-Stick-ML-Assistant
-Implements the Yolov5 algorithm to discover object in the sticks way, to produce a unique sound output based on the type of object.
+Implements the Yolov5 algorithm to discover objects in front of the camera module, to produce a unique sound output based on the type of object.